CPD officer who shot fleeing suspect in 2018 in South Shore faces dismissal

 Department policy states “deadly force may not be used on a fleeing person unless the subject poses an imminent threat.”

-The case will now go to the full board, which will hold evidentiary hearings and decide the officer’s fate.
+The case will now go to the full Chicago Police Board, which will hold evidentiary hearings and decide the officer’s fate.